hollingsworthd/jBrowserDriver/README.md

 # jBrowserDriver
 A programmable embedded browser compatible with the WebDriver Selenium spec -- fast, headless, WebKit-based, 100% pure Java, and no browser dependencies

-Licensed under the GNU Affero General Public License version 3 ([details](https://raw.githubusercontent.com/MachinePublishers/jBrowserDriver/master/LICENSE)).
+Licensed under the GNU Affero General Public License version 3 with a linking exception for proprietary apps ([details](https://raw.githubusercontent.com/MachinePublishers/jBrowserDriver/master/LICENSE)).

-Projects utilizing jBrowserDriver must be licensed as Affero GPLv3 except when on-premise or cloud-based services are [purchased](https://screenslicer.com/pricing) from Machine Publishers, LLC. jBrowserDriver is available bundled with [ScreenSlicer](https://github.com/MachinePublishers/ScreenSlicer), a web scraper.
+If you find this project useful, then consider hiring the author to make enhancements to it for you.
+Contact dan@machinepublishers.com

 - - -